yellowtree/geoip-detect/readme.txt

 == Upgrade Notice ==

+= 2.9.2 =

+Hotfix: In 2.9.1, this plugin was incompatible with other Contact Form 7-Special Mailtags (https://contactform7.com/special-mail-tags/).

 = 2.9.1 =

 Online Shops: Be careful to comply to (EU) 2018/302 (going into effect 03 Dec 2018) in how you use this plugin !